I Moved to Canada - Now What?

 Evening Jogs are Exhilarating

 There is something addictive and exhilarating about jogging in the evenings.
-I even got a cute headlamp to wear for my evening jogs.
-The nice runs, bundled with the fresh, cool air and Vancouver rains, make my evening runs very therapeutic.
+I even got a nice headlamp to wear for my evening jogs.
+The nice runs, bundled with the fresh, cool air and Vancouver rains, make my evening runs very satisfying.
+I will say that having waterproof shoes does help - just don't run into too many puddles.
 If I were still in South Africa, I would have not dared to jog in the evenings – no tea, no shade.

 Canada's Public Health System

 I would also like to add Canada's publicly funded healthcare system to the list of things I like.
-While the system has its fair share of problems, I still think it is pretty cool that you can get medical care without worrying about going bankrupt or having to cover shortfalls because your medical coverage plan has lists of in/out of network doctors you can or cannot use.
+While the system has its fair share of problems, and there are discussions and efforts underway to improve it, I still think that it is pretty cool that you can get medical care without worrying about going bankrupt or having to cover shortfalls because your medical coverage plan has lists of in and out of network doctors and hospitals that you can or cannot use.
+For example, an admin staff member at private hospital could say: "The hospital is part of your healthcare insurance list of in-network hospitals, however, the doctors that treated you were not in-network doctors therefore your medical procedures were not covered by your healthcare insurance plan".
 According to the Mirror-Mirror report, the United States still wears the crown for the worst performing healthcare system, despite the U.S having the world's most expensive healthcare system.

 Canadians are Friendly

-I would also like to add that people in Canada are generally very friendly.
+I would also like to add that people in Canada are generally friendly.
 By friendly, I mean that they're always willing to help.
-As someone who has always kept their walls up, it was refreshing to have received so much help from my fellow Canadians – from showing me around town, taking me to IKEA and Costco, going to good Asian restaurants, and helping me build my first gaming PC.
-I learnt how to make Miso soup while in Canada, so there's that!
-I hope someday I can help another newcomer (and no, I will not be joining 'The Great Migration Slush Fund').
+As someone who has had their walls up, it was refreshing to have received so much help from my fellow Canadians – from showing me around town, taking me to IKEA and Costco (that 'after-tears' $1.50 hotdog settles nicely), going to good Asian restaurants (my newly established love for Vietnamese style coffee came from here), and helping me build my first gaming PC.
+I learnt how to make Miso soup, and also played badminton for the first time while in Canada, so there's that!
+I hope to fit a ski trip sometime early 2026 in the beautiful mountains that surround the Metro Vancouver region (Mt Seymour I am looking at you).
+I hope someday I can help another newcomer the same way I was helped.

 The SkyTrain and Bus System makes Metro Vancouver Feel Closer Than Ever

 I really enjoy using the SkyTrain and bus system to travel to other cities within the Metro Vancouver area.
-In some cases, I have found the SkyTrain travel to be faster than Uber / Lyft.
-Overall, I think the SkyTrain is great, and if I had a driver’s license, I would not necessarily feel the need to get a 2nd-hand car.
+In some cases, I have found the SkyTrain to be faster than Uber / Lyft for the same distance.
+It was also interesting to learn that the SkyTrain is generally unmanned.
+As of writing this article, there are plans in motion to expand the SkyTrain network to Langley, British Columbia.

 Tips for Newcomers Thinking of Moving to Canada or Those Who Have Already Moved

 Here are some tips which I think might be useful for anyone wishing to move to Canada (or any other country).
-The gag is, The Great Migration Slush Fund charges people money for these pieces of advice!
+This passage of text is not absolute, therefore, readers should consider & adapt to their circumstances.

 Try and Land a Job Offer Before Moving

 I do acknowledge that perhaps I am speaking out of line here, given the "unfair privilege" I have.
 However, I will say that if possible, try and land a job before moving to Canada (or any other country).
-The harsh reality is, landing a job as a newcomer in Canada and many other countries is tough - you have many roadblocks to overcome:
+The reality is, landing a job as a newcomer in Canada and many other countries is tough - you have the following obstacles in your way:

-• The highly competitive job market in 2025/2026 means that it may take 3 months to 1 year to find employment.
-Do not underestimate this.
+- The highly competitive job market in 2025/2026 means that it may take a few days to 1 year to find employment.
+Do not underestimate this, and keep this reality in mind.

 When I landed in Canada, it was interesting to see how Canada's big banks have newcomer-friendly banking solutions that offer generous credit limits.
-In some cases, it is possible for a newcomer to sign up for a Canadian banking account before landing in Canada.
 Although providing easy access to banking solutions for newcomers is a good thing, I cannot help but imagine how many people could easily find themselves buried under expensive credit card debt.
-In my case, I do not qualify for any of these newcomer-friendly banking solutions since they are limited to Canadian work-permit holders, students, or PR holders – nothing for Canadians born outside Canada.
-This exclusion is not a train-smash; as of writing this article, I have a BMO credit card with a $1000 limit, and I have not paid a cent of credit card interest.
-This limit is low because I have no established credit history in Canada (I hear Scotiabank does have ways of transferring foreign credit history).
-My point is, as a newcomer, you do not need a big credit card.
-Keep it as simple as possible.
+In my case, I did not qualify for any of the newcomer-friendly banking solutions since they are limited to Canadian work-permit holders, students, or PR holders – nothing for me seeing as I am a Canadian citizen, though new to living and working in Canada.
+This exclusion is not a train-smash as I was able to sort myself out with a more conservative banking solution.

 I would also recommend you avoid taking out contract-based phone plans / devices.
-When I landed in Canada, I was able to get a low-cost prepaid eSIM through Lucky Mobile, and later transferred my number to Freedom Mobile.
+When I landed in Canada, I was able to get a low-cost prepaid e-SIM through Lucky Mobile, and later transferred my number to Freedom Mobile.
 No bill shocks and surprises.
-Bring your own phone; if you need a new phone, try to buy one with cash.
-All forms of debt are to be avoided.
+I would also suggest slowing down the rate at which you burn money for the first portion of being in a new country.
+Because you are new to the country, your cushion (aka your savings) needs to be big enough to protect you (and dependents) should anything unexpected happen.
+This could mean renting something cheaper, not expanding your life so soon, etc. As Dave Ramsey famously tells his callers, "Stop spending money like you are in Congress".

 Newcomers are not aware of the many wealth-building tools that Canada offers.
-WealthSimple, and a few other platforms, provide a great platform for those looking to start their financial journey.
+Wealthsimple, and a few other platforms, provide great channels for those looking to start their financial journey.
 Some of these include:

 Receipts of me maxing out my Canadian TFSA contributions for 2025!
 Been living and working in Canada for 4 months.